RedisLabs/redislabs-docs/content/rc/security/access-control/data-access-control/configure-acls.md

 1. Select the check mark to save your changes.

-Once you create a Redis ACL, you can assign it to a role.
+After you create a Redis ACL, you can assign it to a role.
 For more information, see [Create roles]({{<relref "rc/security/access-control/data-access-control/create-roles">}}).

 ## Define permissions with ACL syntax